-(a) Do different persons assume the role of Chairman of the ensure that the Board gets the benefit of independent vie checks and balances laid down to
+(a) Do different persons assume the role of Chairman of the Board of Directors and CEO?
+If no, describe the checks and balances laid down to ensure that the Board gets the benefit of independent views.

+Reynaldo A. Maclang

 Yes V No

 Identify the Chair and CEO:

 Chairman of the Board Florencia G. Tarriela

-CEO/President Reynaldo A. Maclang
+CEO/President